The Edge Treatment Center

 Regarding its effect on the central nervous system, roofies activate the inhibitory neurotransmitter known as GABA or gamma-aminobutyric acid.
 As a result, roofies slow down nerve activity and generate the feeling of drowsiness, relaxation in the muscles, reduced level of anxiety & consciousness, and even loss of memory.

-Roofies are generally found in the form of green tablets for ingestion.
+Roofies are generally found in the form of white, yellow, or green tablets.
 Due to its tablet form, it can be crushed and snorted.
 Criminals use roofies because they lack any color, odor, or taste and can be easily crushed and dissolved in drinks -- roofies can be quickly spiked in the drinks of unsuspecting victims.
 Although colorless, roofies make a drink look blue when mixed with light-colored drinks.
 So, they can be identified in such conditions.

 If we talk about the addiction caused by roofies, then they are quite addictive and dangerous.
 It is almost impossible to quit them once the body starts physically dependent on them.
 Immediate medical action has to be taken in such cases.